cherrynoize/clone/README.md

 Follows GNU cp convention (meaning no BSD trailing slash extravaganzas).

-### Path addressing use cases
+### Use cases

+    clone -s /path/to/src /path/to/dest

-"SRC" will be copied as "DEST/SRC"
+The contents of `src` will be copied into `/path/to/dest/src`.

+    clone -s /path/to/src/ /path/to/dest

-"SRC/" will be also copied as "DEST/SRC"
+The contents of `src` will also be copied into `/path/to/dest/src`.

+    clone -s /path/to/src/. /path/to/dest

-The contents of "SRC/." will be copied inside "DEST/."
+The contents of `src` will be copied into `/path/to/dest`.